irenesmith/Samples/README.md

   a modal dialog box over the web page.
 The tutorial is in index.html.

-- **BeginningWebDevelopment** - is a Microsoft Word document that (in this repo) disccuses the parts of an HTML page.
+- **BeginningWebDevelopment** - is a Microsoft Word document that (in this repo) discusses the parts of an HTML page.
 The articles were written early this year as part of a potential book on web development.
 There is also a PDF copy of the document.